 The use of VPN services has continued to grow in popularity in recent years, in large part due to greater awareness of Internet privacy issues.
 VPNs are generally designed to provide users with increased control over their Internet browsing experiences, but the best VPNs allow them visit their favorite websites without leaving a trail for hackers, law authorities or technology companies trying to gather information about them.
 With a ‘virtual private network’ you can feel safe using your devices without worrying about prying eyes viewing what you are up to.

 Choosing a provider can be daunting, with dozens of services available, it can be difficult to identify the best VPNs for your individual needs.
 We understand that you don’t necessarily have the time to become an expert on the hundreds of VPN providers on the market, so we’ve broken down a list of the top brands and ranked them based on which ones offered the best overall experience.
-We had our tech analysts conduct over 100 hours of research to provide our readers with a definitive list of our top recommended providers.
+We had our tech analysts conduct over 100 hours of research to provide our readers VPN reviews they can rely on.
 Our analysis includes hands-on testing of the best VPN services recommended by all the major tech sites.
 Here we review these providers and rank them overall while still giving you a breakdown of their most noteworthy features.
 After all, your internet habits will differ from the next person.
 And ultimately, the correct choice of VPN depends on what you need and want from a provider.

 ExpressVPN provides a speedy, seamless, and ultra-secure VPN experience.
 For those wanting a premium service its included features are unmatched.